ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

    ![AutoML_12.png](images/automl/AutoML_12.png)

-3. Deploy the best model
+3. Deploy the Best Model

    Deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests.